CREDIT CARD HELP: The basic fundamentals of credit cards

 The truth: "I proved that myth is not true," says Kenny Golde, author of "The Do-It-Yourself Bailout."
 Golde is a filmmaker whose partner became ill and passed away while they were making a movie.
 By the time the film was completed and it became apparent the film wasn't selling in a timely manner, Golde was $250,000 in debt.
 He consulted with a bankruptcy attorney, who told him about debt settlements.

 Golde had heard a lot of debt settlement companies are scams.
 He figured no one would work as hard on his behalf as he was prepared to.
 Besides, he says, "Here was a challenge, and I wanted to move forward and meet that challenge."
-Golde successfully negotiated his debts and saved more than $100,000.
+Golde successfully negotiated his debts and saved nearly $150,000.

 The truth: Debt settlement can hurt your credit score almost as much as bankruptcy would.

-Finally, the amount of debt that is forgiven by a lender is often taxable.
+Finally, Uncle Sam may get a cut too.
+The amount of debt that is forgiven by a lender is often taxable.

-Myth No. 7: Debt settlement or bankruptcy are my only options when I can't make my credit card payments.
+Myth No. 7: Debt settlement and bankruptcy are my only options when I can't pay.

 The truth: You always have options.
 For example, if you lose your job and you call your credit card company, they may give you "forbearance" -- in other words, they may allow you to make smaller payments or no payments at all for a time (you'll still be charged interest, however).